 The Migration News Sheet is your reliable source of news, policy & legal updates on migrants & refugees.
-Published monthly, the Migration News Sheet is delivered to our subscribers in hardcopy, and is available for online viewing, along with access to the archives, at www.migrationnewssheet.org.
+Published monthly, the Migration News Sheet is delivered to our subscribers in hard-copy and is available for online viewing, along with access to the archives on the MNS website.

 The Migration News Sheet boasts over 25 years of independent publishing.
 The first ever bulletin came out in 1985 and it has continued uninterrupted, with 12 issues a year, for two and a half decades.
 Published by the European think-tank, the Migration Policy Group, the Migration News Sheet is an entirely non-profit enterprise.
 All subscription charges contribute to the cost of delivering reliable and verified news to our readers.